Towradgi

 Health performance in Towradgi is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Towradgi faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Towragi faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 55%, covering about 1,793 people.
-The most common medical conditions are arthritis and mental health issues, affecting 9.6% and 8.5% of residents respectively.
-Sixty-six point six percent declare themselves completely clear of medical ailments, compared to 68.6% across the Rest of NSW.
-Nineteen point one percent of residents are aged 65 and over (624 people), higher than the 17.7% in the Rest of NSW.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+The rate of private health cover is fairly high at approximately 55% of the total population, which comprises around 1,795 people.
+This compares to a rate of 51.9% across the Rest of NSW.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.6% and 8.5% of residents respectively.
+Sixty-six point six percent of residents declare themselves completely clear of medical ailments compared to 63.3% across the Rest of NSW.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 19.0% of residents aged 65 and over, which totals around 621 people, lower than the 23.4% in the Rest of NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health